Logo

 the section titled 'Co-existence with Microsoft SNMP services' below.

-- Running the Net-SNMP agent instead of the MS supplied one works
+- The Net-SNMP agent can be used instead of the MS supplied one while

 - The Net-SNMP agent does not use the MS SNMP.dll, therefore it cannot